Study in Dublin, Student Life and Cost of Living

 Ballymoney Blue Flag Beach

 Near Gorey, in County Wexford, is a beautiful stretch of sandy beach just over an hour’s drive from Dublin.
-Head to Courtown Adventure and grab a Tower Ticket for €21 which includes aerial trekking, a climbing wall and 150m long zip wire and makes for one of the most exciting day trips.
+Head to Courtown Adventure leisure centre and grab a Tower Ticket for €21 which includes aerial trekking, a climbing wall and 150m long zip wire and makes for one of the most exciting day trips.

 For a more chilled afternoon, take a walk around Gorey Town and visit Zozimus, a charming second-hand bookshop, then stop for coffee and cake at Wexford Lavender Farm Cafe.